 Quiz maker customer support – customer reactions

 Since we’ve started Riddle in 2014, we have received pretty good reactions from our customers for our support helping them make an online quiz.

 And it pays off in so many unexpected ways.
 Of course we try to avoid bugs, but we’ve found that being super-fast with honest answers often turns an angry customer into a massive fan.

-On the left I pasted a snapshot from a conversation with a customer today who ran into a bug on Riddle.
-True, we could not immediately help him as his bug required a new site release to fix.
-But getting back to him fast and acknowledging that we made a mistake is really all that matters.
+Below, I pasted a snapshot from a conversation with a customer today who ran into a bug on Riddle.
+Okay, first the bad news – we could not immediately help him as his bug required a new site release to fix.

 Really fast and personal customer support is doable, even when you have millions of customers.
 Don’t believe me?
 Check out this great piece on how American Airlines handles support by Marsha Collier.